Veracode Glossary

 Internal Scanning Management (ISM)

-Veracode Internal Scanning Management (ISM) is a simplified approach to web application scanning for applications hosted within a corporate firewall that cannot be reached from the public internet.
+Veracode Internal Scanning Management is a simplified approach to web application scanning for applications hosted within a corporate firewall that cannot be reached from the public internet.
 ISM allows Veracode to bring uniformity to the scanning of external and internal applications for Veracode Dynamic Analysis users.

 M